learning2hash/learning2hash.github.io/_publications/guskov2012properties.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/1210.5940"}
 tags: ['ARXIV']
 ---
-Some properties of perfect transitive binary codes of length 15 and extended perfect transitive binary codes of length 16 are presented for reference purposes.
+<p>Some properties of perfect transitive binary codes of length 15 and
+extended perfect transitive binary codes of length 16 are presented for reference purposes.</p>